iluaster/hinet-speed-test-golang-version/README.md

 # hinet-speed-test-golang-version
 To measure your network speed.

-Download a file from Hinet speed test server to measure your network speed in the CLI.
+Download a file from the Hinet speed test server to measure your network speed in the CLI.

 Run command: